warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Mortgages in which the Borrower is a trust of any kind

-Upon delivery of each Loan originated as an eMortgage, the Seller must provide PHH with the borrower’s consent to receive and sign documents electronically from each borrower who signs a document electronically, as well as each borrower to whom a document or disclosure is required by applicable law to be provided (electronically or in writing).
+Upon delivery of each Loan originated as an eMortgage, the Client must provide PHH with the borrower’s consent to receive and sign documents electronically from each borrower who signs a document electronically, as well as each borrower to whom a document or disclosure is required by applicable law to be provided (electronically or in writing).
 In addition, each eMortgage must be delivered with the applicable audit trails documenting the signer’s signatures.

 Note: The borrower’s consent must be obtained before any initial loan documents are provided to any borrower electronically or are to be signed electronically (as applicable) and a new consent of such borrower must be obtained on the date the eNote is signed.